Also known as:Fecal Lactoferrin; Stool Lactoferrin; Fecal WBC Non-microscopic

 In newly diagnosed people with IBD, concentrations of lactoferrin may be very high.

 A low level of lactoferrin means that a bowel disorder is likely non-inflammatory.
-Examples of these include IBS (irritable bowel syndrome) and diarrhea due to viral gastrointestinal infections.
+Examples of these include diarrhea due to viral digestive tract infections and irritable bowel syndrome (IBS).
+Unlike IBD, IBS does not cause inflammation.
+Rather, it causes cramp-like stomach pains and spasms with bouts of diarrhea and/or constipation.
 People with low lactoferrin results are less likely to require an endoscopy.

 A moderate lactoferrin level may be seen in those with less active IBD.
 The result indicates that there is likely some inflammation present.
 If a repeat test shows that the lactoferrin has increased, then the person's condition may be worsening.